Free True Position Calculator [ + Much More ]

 The Red Circle is the tolerance zone for the hole center…

 In this example, the Red Circle is the tolerance zone for the hole center.
 The True Position is 1.00 (keeping it in round numbers to make it easier to scale your real numbers and see what all this means).
-The measured position of our holw differs from True Position by 0.25 in both X and Y. So the True Position in this example would be 0.7071, which is within the 1.00 called out for the True Position–we’re okay!
+The actual position of our hole differs from True Position by 0.25 in both X and Y. So the True Position in this example would be 0.7071, which is within the 1.00 position deviation called out for the True Position–we’re okay!

 Now let’s relate that True Position back to convention plus/minus or limit dimensions.

 Traditional plus/minus tolerancing must fit inside the yellow square…

 If we were using traditional plus/minus tolerancing, we would use something along the lines of the yellow square.
 It’s sides in this case are 0.71″ (at this precision, it’s actually the square root of 0.5, the circle’s radius), so we’d use plus or minus half that to get a position deviation of plus or minus 0.355.

 You only have a little more than a third of True Position in each dimension for your plus/minus tolerance.
 About 35% to be more exact.

 Now you may have heard people say that GD&T actually lets us use looser tolerances so parts are cheaper to make.
 This diagram makes that clear.
 If we can only use plus/minus tolerancing, all we can do is use the square, which is forcing us to a smaller area in which our actual hole center must fit: the area of the yellow square is certainly less than the red circle.
 In fact, it is quite a bit less.